higherkindness/mu-scala/docs/src/main/tut/core-concepts.md

 ## Compression

-[frees-rpc] allows you to compress the data whose we are sending in our services.
-We can enable this compression either on the server or client side.
+[frees-rpc] allows us to compress the data we are sending in our services.
+We can enable this compression either on the server or the client side.

-[frees-rpc] supports only `Gzip` as compression format so far and the usage it's really easy.
+[frees-rpc] supports `Gzip` as compression format.

 On the server side, we only have to add the annotation `Gzip` in our defined services.